Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Conclusion

 \section{Conclusion}

 This paper works towards exact robustness verification for ATNs.
-We focus on the \textsf{sparsemax}-based ATNs, encode them into a MIQCP problem, and propose accelerating heuristics for solving.
+Specifically, we focus on Sparsemax-based ATNs, encode them into a MIQCP problem, and propose accelerating heuristics for solving the problem faster.
 When applied, our proposals fasten the verification process roughly one order of magnitude.
-We conduct experiments with a lane departure warning system and discover that ATNs are less robust than MLPs.
+We conduct experiments with a Lane Departure Warning application and find that ATNs are less robust than MLPs in our settings.

-Still, there are certain limitations in our work.
-First, we focus only on small-scale networks (approximately 1600 neurons) and datasets (with input of $14 \times 10$ dimensions).
-Whether our observations remain true for larger-scale networks and datasets is yet to be explored.
-Second, the paper only examines point-wise robustness verification for NNs.
+This initial study opens some interesting directions for further exploration.
+First, as we consider only Sparsemax-based ATNs, we are exploring further techniques to improve the bounds on Softmax that may facilitate its exact robustness verification.
+Second, we evaluate only small-scale networks (approximately 1600 neurons) on one dataset (with inputs of $14 \times 10$ dimensions).
+Whether our observations remain true for larger-scale networks and more datasets is yet to be explored.
+Third, our problem formulation only examines point-wise robustness verification for NNs.
 Such analyses can be combined with systematic sampling and testing methods to give formal and statistical guarantees on safety-critical applications.
 Lastly, our verification requires ground truths and works only in design time.
-How to utilize the studied techniques in a run-time setting is an open question.
+How to utilize the studied techniques in a run-time setting remains an open question.